dukeduck1984/uReflowOven-Esp32-Micropython/readme.md

 The purpose is to make a reflow soldering oven by modifying a kitchen oven with more affordable and widely available hardwares.
+Instead of an oven, a heating plate can also be used.

 ![](./pic/internal.jpg)